Hon. Gertrude Sophia Gough1

 Last Edited=11 Apr 2008

-He gained the rank of Major-General in the service of the 14th Hussars.1 He was Assistant Adjutant-General of the Horse Guards between 1885 and 1892.1 He was invested as a Companion, Order of the Bath (C.B.).1
+He gained the rank of Major-General in the 14th Hussars.1 He was Assistant Adjutant-General of the Horse Guards between 1885 and 1892.1 He was appointed Companion, Order of the Bath (C.B.)1

 Child of Maj.-Gen. William Arbuthnot and Selina Moncreiffe